 You can drop your calories and overall carb intake by picking the breading off these pieces of chicken.
 They also offer two chicken legs for 340 calories, but again, you can reduce the carbs and calories by peeling off the breading.

 Thighs, legs, and wings tend to have more fat than chicken breasts, so you’ll be keeping your dietary fat levels up if needed.
 Popeyes also has blackened tenders for around 170 calories per three tenders.
 These are batter-free and non-breaded, according to the website.

-Popeyes recently made the news because they ran out of buns for their sandwiches and suffered rage from an angry mob of hungry customers as a result.
+In 2019, Popeyes made the news because they ran out of buns for their sandwiches and suffered rage from an angry mob of hungry customers as a result.

 This resulted in the chicken chain encouraging customers to BYOB, or bring your own bun.

 Although the restaurant assumes you’ll be bringing a bread bun to the restaurant to build your own chicken sandwich, we don’t see why you can’t bring a lettuce wrap as your bun.